Observation of Braid-Protected Unpaired Exceptional Points

-Both eigenstate preparation \(U_1\) and non-Hermitian evolution \(U_2\) are non-unitary operations.
+{\it Realisation of non-unitary evolution.---} Both eigenstate preparation \(U_1\) and non-Hermitian evolution \(U_2\) are non-unitary operations.
 Implementing such arbitrary non-unitary evolution experimentally is challenging due to the difficulties in achieving gain in quantum systems~\cite{MaguancongNP2022,StefanoEPL17}.
 We bypass this obstacle by mapping to passive evolution without gain.
 For a given evolution \(\tilde{U}(\tau)\) with gain, we map to \(U=\tilde{U}(\tau)e^{-\Lambda(\tau)}\).
-We choose \(\Lambda(\tau)=\ln\sqrt{\max_j{\abs{\lambda_j}}}\), where \(\lambda_j\) are the eigenvalues of \(\tilde{U}(\tau) \tilde{U}^\dagger(\tau)\).
+We choose \(\Lambda(\tau)=\ln\sqrt{\max_j{\abs{\lambda_j}}}\), where \(\lambda_j\) are the eigenenergies of \(\tilde{U}(\tau) \tilde{U}^\dagger(\tau)\).
 Under this mapping, gain terms are converted to no loss, and loss terms to even greater loss, leading to a passive operation \(U\)~\cite{Xue21,Xue23,YHL23}.

 We implement such passive non-unitary evolution \(U\) using its singular-value decomposition $U=VDW$~\cite{TRS18}.
-Here, the operator $D$ is a non-unitary diagonal matrix with the first diagonal element $D_{11}=1$, and the rest less than $1$ (see Fig.~\ref{fig:1-setup}).
-It is realized by introducing mode-selective losses of photons by adjusting the angles of $\mathrm{H}_1$ and $\mathrm{H}_2$ shown in Fig.~\ref{fig:1-setup}.
+Here, the operator $D$ is a non-unitary diagonal matrix with the first diagonal element $D_{11}=1$, and the rest less than $1$ (see Fig.~1 in the main text).
+It is realized by introducing mode-selective losses of photons by adjusting the angles of $\mathrm{H}_1$ and $\mathrm{H}_2$ shown in Fig.~1 in the main text.
 The unitary operations of $W$ and $V$ can be further decomposed as $W=W_{12}W_{13}W_{23}$ and $V=V_{23}V_{13}V_{12}$, such that the unitary operators $W_{ij}$ and $V_{ij}$ only act on a two-dimensional subspace of the qutrit system~\cite{RZB94}.
 We realise them by combining photons from different hybrid modes into a certain spatial mode, and then applying the transformation through wave plates.